mdferdousalam/byte-ui-neo/ADVANCED-FEATURES.md

-# 🚀 Byte UI Advanced Features
+# 🚀 Byte UI Neo Advanced Features

 ## Overview

-Byte UI has been enhanced with cutting-edge features that make it competitive with modern CSS frameworks like Tailwind CSS and Bootstrap.
+Byte UI Neo has been enhanced with cutting-edge features that make it competitive with modern CSS frameworks like Tailwind CSS and Bootstrap.
 The framework now includes advanced design systems, modern CSS features, comprehensive accessibility, and performance optimizations.

 ## 🎨 Design System & Tokens